epam/ai-dial/docs/tutorials/chat-objects.md

 ```
 > Refer to [Completions API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) to view the description of all fields.

-This will render at attachment with an image in the response in AI DIAL Chat UI:
+This will render an attachment with an image in the response in AI DIAL Chat UI:

 ![](./img/att-img.png)